 Many truck drivers still have to take to the road in dangerous weather conditions.
 They have goods to deliver, and people and businesses may rely on those goods reaching them safely.
 However, truck drivers may need to consider several things during inclement weather.

 First, they may need to slow down substantially to exercise caution for those dangerous weather conditions.
 In extreme conditions, truck drivers may need to pull off the road and wait until they can safely resume travel.
 That may mean missing deadlines or other delays, which can frustrate trucking companies.
-However, pressing forward and driving despite dangerous weather can cause devastating collisions and may lead to immense problems on the road.
+However, pressing forward and driving despite dangerous weather can cause devastating head-on truck collisions and may lead to immense problems on the road.

 Drug and Alcohol Use